Ana Carolina Reston: Death

-Reston died on Wednesday, November 15, 2006.
+Reston died on November 15, 2006.
 At the time of her death, Reston weighed just 40 kg (88 lbs) at a height of 1.68 m (5 ft 6 in), and had been hospitalized since October 25, 2006, for kidney malfunction due to anorexia nervosa and bulimia nervosa, which included a diet consisting only of apples and tomatoes.
 She had a body mass index (BMI) of only 14.1, well below the index value of 16 which the World Health Organization considers to be severe thinness.
 Her condition became more serious and deteriorated into generalized infection that led to her death at the age of 21.

 Reston's mother Miriam told the Estado de Sao Paulo newspaper, "I noticed something was wrong when she returned from Japan.
 She was too thin when she returned and when I told her to eat something, she would say: 'Mom please don't fight with me; there is nothing wrong with me, I'm fine.'"

 Reston was the second model who was reported to have died of anorexia-related complications in 2006, after 22-year-old Luisel Ramos.
+As a result of Reston's death, Giorgio Armani stopped using models with low body mass indexes.